In AngularJS, it is a common practice to annotate injected dependencies for controllers, services, directives, etc.

 })();

-will be automatically annotated by ngannotate-rails
+In this case, myService will be automatically annotated by ngannotate-rails,

-that is passed into the controller
+but $scope that is passed into the controller will not be.

-Thus, it must be manually annotated via controller.$inject = ["$scope"]
+Thus, it must be manually annotated via controller.$inject = ["$scope"].

 Keep in mind these situations and consider checking for any missing injection

-annotations next time you get an Unknown Provider
+annotations next time you get an Unknown Provider error in

 your application.